-When the outdoor temperature is below the set temperature in 'P frost T', the controller automatically switches ON the circulation pump to protect the system.
+Frost protection, based on the outdoor temperature.
+When the outdoor temperature gets below the set temperature value in 'P frost T', the controller automatically switches ON the circulation pump (for example P1 or X3) to protect the system.

 OFF: No frost protection.